 Instead of device or location-based security, IAM focuses on user identities.
 Identity-centered approaches are a much better way to handle cloud computing security risks.

-• Systems assign privileges to roles or users.
+- Systems assign privileges to roles or users.
 Under Zero Trust principles, users only have access to assets they need.
 Nobody can roam freely across cloud platforms and apps.

-• SSO covers complex cloud deployments, bringing all cloud resources together under one access point.
+- SSO covers complex cloud deployments, bringing all cloud resources together under one access point.

 Difference between identity management and access management

-• Identity management is the storage of information about user identities.
+- Identity management is the storage of information about user identities.
 It stores user data in a central database and compares access credentials against this data.
 If the information matches, identity management systems allow entry to network resources.

-• Access management is the counterpart to identity management.
+- Access management is the counterpart to identity management.
 It assigns privileges to legitimate users.
-Access management tools allow users to run specific apps or platforms while keeping sensitive resources off-limits.
+Access management tools allow users to run specific apps or platforms, while keeping sensitive resources off-limits.

 Control dynamic perimeters with identity and access management

 Information security starts with managing access.
 Companies need to allow access to workloads and operational databases.
 But they also need to prevent access for individuals who seek to cause harm.
-Identity and access management make this balancing act possible.
+Identity and access management makes this balancing act possible.

 IAM tools allow organizations to protect hard-to-secure cloud assets.
 They make it easier to prove compliance with data security regulations.
 And they simplify network management via tools like SSO.
 These reasons make implementing IAM a must for most businesses.